TakafumiSakagami/cpiaengine/README.md

 # GBA NVL engine - SepiaNVL
 A basic NVL engine for making Visual Novels, Sound Novels, etc... for the Gameboy Advance.

-Requires minimal coding knowledge!
-Made for an article in [C-pia!
-Magazine](https://c-pia.github.io/).
+Made for an article in the free-to-read [C-pia!
+Magazine](https://c-pia.github.io/), a mag all about oldschool games and VNs.
+We're always looking for writers!

+## About

+This is a template for the C++ engine Butano, designed to massively reduce the amount of programming knowledge required to make a VN for the GBA, allowing solo creators to focus more on writing and less on learning.

+Open source demos are also provided to showcase different features.

+![](Dev%20Assets/demo_kanon.png)![](Dev%20Assets/demo_sepia2.png)![](Dev%20Assets/demo_bys.png)

 It should be noted that this is written in C++, and...
 I don't understand a lick of that language.
 If you're proficient with C++, maybe don't look at this.
 It might be a disaster, I don't know; all I know is that it works.

-![](Dev%20Assets/demo_kanon.png)![](Dev%20Assets/demo_sepia2.png)![](Dev%20Assets/demo_bys.png)

 ## Getting started